flipperdevices/flipperzero-firmware/README.md

 * Rename: Allows you to rename the selected item.
 Useful for changing sorting order.
 The file extension is preserved on signal files. **Note: folder renaming is broken right now**
 * Delete: Deletes files and folders - folders must be empty
 * Import Here: Launches file browser to let you select a signal file from anywhere on the SDcard and then copies it to the current folder.
+  * When importing an IR file, you are prompted to select which IR command to import.
+This individual command is imported as it's own `.ir` file into the current location.
 * Create Group: Prompts for the name of a new folder that will be created at that point in the folder structure.

 ## Playlists